-- Student A has payments received for qualified tuition and related expenses of $1800 (Box1) and scholarship and grants of $2350 (Box 5) for calendar year 2018.
+- Student A has payments received for qualified tuition and related expenses of $1800 (Box1) and scholarship and grants of $2350 (Box 5) for the prior calendar year.
 Student A will not be mailed a 1098-T form from Jackson College.

-- Student B has payments received for qualified tuition and related expenses of $3,360 (Box 1) and scholarships and grants of $1,810 (Box 5) for calendar year 2018.
+- Student B has payments received for qualified tuition and related expenses of $3,360 (Box 1) and scholarships and grants of $1,810 (Box 5) for the prior calendar year.
 Student B will receive a 1098-T form from Jackson College.

 The address Jackson College has on record is not your current address.

 - If you were mailed a 1098-T form, then it is available online through Jet Stream.